ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 # Another Chapter Ends, Begins

+> Updated: 9 October 2023 - I've tried to add a little clarity through some minor edits as well as clean up some minor mistakes.
+A diff might be found [here](https://github.com/ephbaum/EphWordsBlog/commits/main)

 This will be the final post on ephandlou.com.
 I'm going to tear this blog down and migrating the posts to my new blog: [ephwords.com](https://ephwords.com).

 There will no longer be Eph & Lou.
-At least, not in the way this site was meant.
+At least, not in the way the site was intended.

 Lou and I have separated this week and are actively discussing the next steps in ending our marriage.
 She has decided that she wants to leave, to go out on her own, and to focus on herself and her needs.
+I support her in this decision and believe that it's best for me, too, to take some time for myself to figure out who I am.

-Our goal is to remain friends, and of course we will remain co-parents to Liz, but our marriage is, effectively, over.
-We'll be working out a plan to co-parent our child, and, to continue our relationship in its new form.
+Our goal is to remain friends and, of course, we will remain co-parents to our lovely Liz, but our marriage is, effectively, over.

 I've spoken a bit in the past about the changes that we've undergone, that we are no longer the same humans that married 13 years ago as of November 7th.
 Our changes as people has had a lot to do with why we changed our names.

-There are a lot of reasons for these changes, but simply put we've been through a lot over the last 15 years we've been together.
+There are a lot of reasons for these changes, but to put it simply: we've been through a lot over the last decade and a half that we've been together.

-In that time, too, we may have lost ourselves throughout everything else.
+In that time we may have lost ourselves throughout everything else.

+I suggested that we divorce last year as part of turning the page and closing that chapter of our lives, though we decided, ultimately, against that path at that time.

-I suggested that we divorce and start last year.
-I had told Lou that I couldn't be _everything_ to her, that our family, our home, couldn't be _everything_.
-I told her that she needed to build new connections, find a third place, make new friends.
-It wasn't an easy conversation and, as if often the case, I'm sure I was not careful enough with my words.
-It's also, really, another case of "the advice you give being the advice you probably need the most" in this case.
+Additionally, I told Lou that I couldn't be _everything_ to her, that our family and our home, couldn't be _everything_ for her.
+I suggested that she needed to build new connections, find a third place, to try to make new friends here in our new home.
+It wasn't an easy conversation and, as is often the case, I probably was not careful enough with my words.
+It's also, really, another case of "the advice you give being the advice you probably need the most".

+Ultimately, though, she's been doing exactly that.
+I'm extremely happy for her to have begun to build a new life for herself here, that she's been focused on doing good.
+If you've met Lou you're aware of her beautiful and caring soul, and it's been wonderful to see her engage in positive ways in the community.

 The fact is that neither of us have been truly happy in our marriage for a while.
 Not exactly.
+We've been happy and married but those things haven't necessarily been connected, at least not all the time.

-But of course it's extremely complicated.
+Of course it's all extremely complicated.

 To be clear: I love Lou.
 I love them with all my heart.
 I don't think that's ever going to change.

-I am at peace, while simultaneously gutted over how all of this has played out this week.
-I did not want things to go quite like this, and still had hope that things could be salvaged, that we could find ourselves while together.
+I am at peace, while simultaneously gutted, over this situation.
+I'm not entirely happy with how all of this has played out this week.
+I did not want things to go quite the way they have, I still had hope that our marriage could be salvaged, that we could find ourselves together.

 That's truly what this comes down to: we have lost ourselves.
 The main thing that Lou expressed is a desire for space to figure out who she is now; without me.

-To be frank: I've known for a while that I need the same.
+I think I've known for a while that I need the same.

 I've been, as a better term does not come to mind, waiting.
-I've been waiting for Lou to find herself, I've been waiting for us to get back on track, I've been waiting for us to get back to our adventures, back to our life.
-I've been, perhaps, waiting for the right time to take the space I need, for us to be able to take a break.
+I've been waiting for Lou to find herself, I've been waiting for us to get "back on track", I've been waiting for us to get back to our adventures, back to our life.
+I've been, perhaps, waiting for the right time to take the space I need, perhaps even for us to be able to take a break.

 There will never be a right time, though, and there's no time like the present.

 I've been waiting for Lou for a long time.
-She's been waiting too.
+She's been waiting too, waiting to find herself, waiting to begin again.

 We need to stop waiting and start living.

 I recognize this is for the best, even if that recognition doesn't make it any easier.

-It's been made clear to me that I definitely need some space to work on myself as well.
+On top of my own awareness, I've had friends make clear to me that I definitely need some space to work on myself as well.
 It's time for some introspection, personal reflection.
 This is another opportunity for me to grow.

-And this doesn't change the incredible life that we've had, the good and wonderful times that we've shared, the love that we shared.
-When times were good, they were great when times were bad, they were the worst.
+And none of this changes the incredible life that we've had, the good and wonderful times that we've shared, the love that we shared.
+When times were good, they were great, and when times were bad, they were absolutely the worst.

 As of today we've been married 4,717 days -or- 12 years 11 months and I wouldn't trade any of them for the world.

-We, Lou and I, have been through a hell of a lot of challenges together.
+To repeat: Lou and I, have faced a hell of a lot of challenges together.

 I also want to be clear that I don't think that this necessarily means that we'll never be together again, that this is the final chapter for Eph & Lou.
-But for now, there's no point in maintaining this website, and since Lou never contributed, it makes sense for me to migrate the posts to a different personal blog that I've been thinking about building for a while.
+But for now, there's no point in maintaining the Eph & Lou website, and since Lou never contributed, it makes sense for me to migrate the posts to a different personal blog about which I've been considering building for some time.

 With this super heavy preamble out of the way, let me recount the week as it happened as I do.

 ## Sunday

-As I had mentioned [last week](/2023-week-40), Lou had not been feeling well, that was true Sunday as well though she seemed to be on the mend and was a bit more active.
+As I had mentioned [last week](/posts/2023-week-39), Lou had not been feeling well, that was true Sunday as well though she seemed to be on the mend and was a bit more active.
 It was Waffle Day, perhaps our last Waffle Day together.
 They were good waffles.

 Liz really wanted some hammock time after we'd cleaned up in the back yard the day prior, so I helped her get the hammock hung with an underquilt.
 It was a nice little set up and she enjoyed some nice quiet, relaxing, hammock time in the back yard.

 Lou and I kind of hung out in the morning.
 We "watched" some Halloween Baking Championship shows, which is always fun while we both got some things done and then after lunch I ran to grab a few groceries.

-Being October 1st it began Spoopy Movie Month.
-I got a few movies for us to watch: Talk to Me, Boogeyman, X, and Pearl.
+Being October 1st Spoopy Movie Month has begun.
+I picked up a few movies for us to watch: Talk to Me, Boogeyman, X, and Pearl.

 We watched [Talk to Me](https://www.imdb.com/title/tt10638522/) and it was an excellent horror movie, one of the best I've seen in a while.
-It had, of course, the usual plot holes, poor decisions necessary to propel the story but that would never be made by real humans under the circumstance, etc. It had some viscerally awful shots that were truly difficult to watch.
+It had, of course, the usual plot holes and poor decisions necessary to propel the story but that would never be made by real humans under the circumstance, etc. It had some viscerally awful shots that were truly difficult to watch.
 It was a great start tot he horror season.

 For dinner we had curry sauerkraut Rachels that were absolutely bomb.